Dunfanaghy, Ireland — way up in the northern part of County Donegal — is a place I fell head over heels in love with.

 I have to admit, this might have been my favorite thing I did.

-And while I’m putting it down here at the end of the post, it might be the top thing to do in Dunfanaghy.
+And while I’m putting it down here at the end of the post, it might be the best thing to do in Dunfanaghy.

 It’s truly a special and unique beach and my time here felt kind of magical.